9 a.m. to 3 p.m. at PEAR Park Nature Center, Leesburg

 Experienced bird-watching volunteers are invited to help conduct bird surveys at this restoration habitat.
 Birders must be able to identify most common birds by sight or sound and have their own binoculars and field guides.
 Volunteers participating in the butterfly survey should be able to identify most common species.
 This activity will include hiking approximately two miles on trails.
 Reservations are encouraged.

-8 to 10 a.m. at PEAR Park Wildlife Gateway, Leesburg
+8 - 10 a.m. at PEAR Park Wildlife Conservation Area, Leesburg

 Information about Guided Hikes & Surveys